Did You Know?

 A female lemur carries her newborn to a new nest site in her mouth.

 Do you love working with people and animals?
 Are you passionate about wildlife conservation?
 Become a Potter Park Zoo Docent and join over a hundred others with the same appreciation for wildlife and desire to make a difference.

 Zoo docents are the friendly, fun-loving and knowledgeable volunteer men and women who conduct the various educational programs at the zoo and in the community.

 As a docent, you'll receive a discount to the Zoovenir store and a free family membership to the Potter Park Zoo after one year of service.
 But the main benefit is being able to participate in one of the best wildlife education programs in the country by helping people of all ages learn and understand the importance of preserving our wildlife environment.

 To become a docent you must be 18 years of age or older, successfully complete the docent training course, have good communication skills and the ability to volunteer a minimum of 50 hours per year for at least 2 years.
 All qualified applicants will be asked to interview with Education Department staff.

 There is also a $35 initial registration fee for all candidates who are accepted into the docent training program, and a materials fee due upon completion of the course.

-Applications for the 2014 class are now closed, but feel free to contact us with any questions.
 Please check out our What’s Happening for other great ways to get involved at Potter Park Zoo.